 Applying the Title Studio Filter

-The Controls window displays the animatable parameters for each track, organized into one or more tabs.
-The tabs available depend on which track is selected in the Project window, as all track have parameters that are specific to them.
-The Controls window allows you to adjust the values for each parameter and choose how to interpolate those values between keyframes.
+The Controls Window displays animatable parameters for each layer or element in the timeline, and is organized into multiple user selectable tabs.
+The visibility of these context-aware tabs is dependent on the element that is currently selected in the Timeline Window, as all elements in Title Studio have parameters that are specific to that type of shape or media element.
+The Controls Windowallows you to adjust the values for each visible parameter over time and to choose how to interpolate those values between keyframes.

 Setting up Projects and Adjusting Preferences